parscode-io/parscode.io/content/_index.md

 ---

 {{< lead >}}
-Learn the ways of the Data Analyst.
+Learn the ways of a Data Analyst.
 {{< /lead >}}

 This is where the fun begins!